 Some towns just seem like they were built to be decked in holly and dusted with snow.
 We here in the Bay State are blessed to have a bevy of small towns that look like they were modeled after Christmas cards, but there are some that stand apart from the rest in terms of bright and festive atmospheres.
-Here are 12 towns in Massachusetts that transform into winter wonderlands during the holiday season.
+Here are the 12 best Christmas towns in Massachusetts that transform into winter wonderlands during the holiday season.